-Implementation note:

-Decompression functions are responsible for ensuring that messages cannot cause internal buffer overflows.
+Implementation note: Decompression functions are responsible for ensuring that messages cannot cause internal buffer overflows.

 6.2.3.
-Record payload protection
+Record Payload Protection

 The encryption and MAC functions translate a TLSCompressed structure into a TLSCiphertext.
 The decryption functions reverse the process.
-The MAC of the record also includes a sequence number so that missing, extra or repeated messages are detectable.
+The MAC of the record also includes a sequence number so that missing, extra, or repeated messages are detectable.

 '''

 struct {

 ContentType type;

 ProtocolVersion version;

 uint16 length;

 select (CipherSpec.cipher_type) {

 case stream: GenericStreamCipher;

 case block: GenericBlockCipher;

 } fragment;

 } TLSCiphertext;

-'''

 type

 The type field is identical to TLSCompressed.type.

 version

 The version field is identical to TLSCompressed.version.

-'''

 length

-'''

 The length (in bytes) of the following TLSCiphertext.fragment.

-The length may not exceed $2^14 + 2048$.
+The length may not exceed 2^14 + 2048.

 fragment

 The encrypted form of TLSCompressed.fragment, with the MAC.

 6.2.3.1.
-Null or standard stream cipher
+Null or Standard Stream Cipher

-Stream ciphers (including BulkCipherAlgorithm.null - see Appendix A.6) convert TLSCompressed.fragment structures to and from stream TLSCiphertext.fragment structures.
+Stream ciphers (including BulkCipherAlgorithm.null, see Appendix A.6)

+convert TLSCompressed.fragment structures to and from stream

-'''
+TLSCiphertext.fragment structures.

 stream-ciphered struct {

 opaque content[TLSCompressed.length];

 opaque MAC[CipherSpec.hash_size];

 } GenericStreamCipher;

-'''

 The MAC is generated as:

+HMAC_hash(MAC_write_secret, seq_num + TLSCompressed.type +

+TLSCompressed.version + TLSCompressed.length +

+TLSCompressed.fragment));

 where "+" denotes concatenation.

 seq_num

 The sequence number for this record.

 hash

-The hashing algorithm specified by SecurityParameters.mac_algorithm.
+The hashing algorithm specified by

+SecurityParameters.mac_algorithm.

+'''

 Note that the MAC is computed before encryption.
 The stream cipher encrypts the entire block, including the MAC.
 For stream ciphers that do not use a synchronization vector (such as RC4), the stream cipher state from the end of one record is simply used on the subsequent packet.
-If the CipherSuite is TLS_NULL_WITH_NULL_NULL, encryption consists of the identity operation (i.e., the data is not encrypted and the MAC size is zero implying that no MAC is used).
+If the CipherSuite is TLS_NULL_WITH_NULL_NULL, encryption consists of the identity operation (i.e., the data is not encrypted, and the MAC size is zero, implying that no MAC is used).
 TLSCiphertext.length is TLSCompressed.length plus CipherSpec.hash_size.

 6.2.3.2.
-CBC block cipher
+CBC Block Cipher

-For block ciphers (such as RC2 or DES), the encryption and MAC functions convert TLSCompressed.fragment structures to and from block TLSCiphertext.fragment structures.
+For block ciphers (such as RC2, DES, or AES), the encryption and MAC functions convert TLSCompressed.fragment structures to and from block TLSCiphertext.fragment structures.

 '''

 block-ciphered struct {

+opaque IV[CipherSpec.block_length];

 opaque content[TLSCompressed.length];

 opaque MAC[CipherSpec.hash_size];

 uint8 padding[GenericBlockCipher.padding_length];

 uint8 padding_length;

 } GenericBlockCipher;

 '''